Updated: Jul 29

-What is Plyometrics Training?
+What is Plyometric Training?

-So let’s say you’re a basketball player or martial artist then plyo training is for you because it helps you to jump higher, sprint faster and react quicker.
+So let’s say you’re a basketball player or martial artist then plyometric training might be for you as it typically helps to jump higher, sprint faster and react quicker.

 Plyometrics is a form of jump training and is extremely effective when combined with HIIT.
 As a result, plyometric training is widely used in Crossfit and HIIT type of training.

 That means, not only you're burning more calories, but you also improve your power and explosiveness.
-Start with incorporating at least 20% plyometrics training in your regular HIIT workout days and see the results yourself!
+Start with incorporating at least 20% plyometric training in your regular HIIT workout days and see the results yourself!

-The Downsides of Plyometrics Training
+The Downsides of Plyometric Training

 A good rule of thumb is to land as quietly as possible, with a straight back and your knees facing out (never on straight legs).

-What Plyometrics Equipment You'll Need?
+What Equipment You'll Need for Plyometric Training?

 Plyo box exercises include anything from jumping-up-and-down to push-ups, dips, step-ups and more.
 It’s hard to find the best plyo box but there are mainly 3 kinds:

 Wooden plyo box is the most common plyo jump box.
 It’s usually well constructed and stable (just watch out from splinters);